jvsajv/jvsajv/README.md

 * About me

   - 📚 I'm a computer science student at federal university of Sergipe (2017)
-  - 💚 I'm a full-stack developer (JavaScript/Java), and currently working at Secretaria da Saúde de Sergipe.
+  - 💚 I'm a Software Analyst (Java), and currently working at Bionexo.
   - 🤖 I love creating bots, and learning new technologies

 #### 📱 My social medias